Assuming a package is available in the file image-1.0.0.tar.gz it can be installed from the Octave prompt with the command

 The package manager will print the output of all commands as they are performed.

 Check installed Octave Forge packages against repository and update any outdated items.
+Updated packages are installed either globally or locally depending on whether Octave is running with elevated privileges.
 This requires an internet connection and the cURL library.
-Usage:

 Uninstall named packages.
 For example,